dennisvdang/chorus-detection/README.md

    Chorus boundaries are snapped to downbeats detected by the [Beat This!](https://github.com/CPJKU/beat_this) tracker (installed via `requirements.txt`), which corrects boundaries that land a beat or bar off the true downbeat grid.
+Each boundary searches the downbeats within ±2 bars (configurable via `--snap-window`) and picks the one with the strongest RMS energy rise (chorus starts) or fall (chorus ends), so a drop predicted a bar early or late still lands on the actual energy onset.
 Pass `--no-snap` to disable snapping and use the raw meter-grid boundaries.

 ### Running the Tests